How to walk Manhattan from top to bottom in 35k Steps

 E 19th St to Battery Park, 4pm to 5:45pm

 I was determined to acquire a sweet treat on this journey.
-I’m determined to do this almost every day, but that’s beside the point.
+I’m determined to do this almost daily, but that’s beside the point.
 If you’re getting ice cream in Manhattan, it doesn’t get better than Caffè Panna.
-It’s on the most charming street – Irving Pl, right off E 19th St – and while you can usually spot the line for this place from Gramercy Park, it’s absolutely worth the wait.
-It changes its flavors daily, offering specialty sundaes, affogatos and soft serve with the option of adding a crunch and freshly whipped panna.
+The Manhattan location is on the most charming street – Irving Pl, right off E 19th St – and while you can usually spot the line for this place from Gramercy Park, it’s absolutely worth the wait.
+They change their flavors daily, offering specialty sundaes, affogatos and soft serve with the option of adding a crunch and freshly whipped panna.
 We both went for a simple scoop of lemon olive oil ice cream.
 So refreshing.

 Is it considered cheating if we stopped by our office for a bathroom break?
-It was technically on our route, and public bathrooms can be hard to come by when you’re out and about.
+It was technically on our route, and in our defense, public bathrooms are awfully hard to come by when you’re out and about in New York.
 Plus, hello, air conditioning break!
 We recharged and hit 5th Ave at around 4:30pm, walking a few more blocks to Washington Square Park.
 It was bustling with NYU grads in their caps and gowns on top of the typical sunny day crowd.
-We could have easily gone for a swim in the fountain in this perfect weather (please, don’t actually do that), and noticed one little boy splashing about (really, please don't).
+We could have easily gone for a swim in the fountain in this perfect weather (please, don’t actually do that) and did notice one little boy splashing about (really, please don't).

 The street names were no longer numbers.
 The end was near.
 With one hour left, we had a clear view of One World Trade.
 We ventured through SoHo (what I like to call “the mall”) and into Tribeca, where happy hour was in full swing, and al fresco diners were out on every block – the definition of summertime bliss in NYC.